High School Programs

 Session II of this workshop focuses on several introductory topics included in a study of sound and light waves such as interference, refraction, diffraction, and dispersion in order to help students transition into their prospective courses.
 Prerequisite: Algebra I (Concepts in Physics - Mechanics is preferred, but not required.)

-Our proven programs, led by a variety of talented and experienced faculty, provide an opportunity for students to write and read in a supportive and intellectually-challenging environment.
+Led by a variety of talented and experienced faculty, Writing Workshops provide an opportunity for students to write and read in a supportive and intellectually-challenging environment.

-2-week courses can be combined to create your own 4-week program:
+2-week programs can be combined to create your own 4-week program:

 A Day in the Life: